JDeeth/ttbuilder/README.md

 This will be a SimSig timetable builder, intended to allow chained timetables to be built easily.

+It is also a .WTT and .SSG (SimSig saved game) parser - behaviour which should probably be hived off into a separate project.

+May provide a facility to review/update WTT working metadata e.g. to bulk-update the Origin and Destination fields

 ## Example - 1M45

 1M45 was a night train, which the Railtrack Sept 1995 WTT shows ran from